verida/VIPs/VIPs/vip-7.md

 ### Recommendations

-1. Require storage nodes to specify their `countryResidence`.
-This information will not be used other than to display to the user.
-2. Require storage nodes to specify their `countryLocation` (as per geographic region above).
+1. Require storage nodes to specify their `countryLocation` (as per geographic region above).
 This will be enabled by the storage node specifying their `datacenter`, which includes the `countryLocation`.
+2. Legal entity operating the node can be considered in the future.

 ## Node operator